Leaf Icon LIFE

 While price doesn’t rank above taste or energy for me, it’s nice to know that in addition to enjoying this product, it is priced fairly and attainably.

 As I said before: I’m a coffee lover!
-And while I can’t imagine ever saying goodbye to my beautiful beans full-time, I will definitely be swapping my afternoon cups for Re-Lyte Boost.
+And while I can’t imagine ever saying goodbye to my beautiful beans full-time, I will definitely be swapping my afternoon cups for Re-Lyte Energy.
 The delivery of flavor, hydration support, and balanced energy is incomparable to other coffee substitutes I’ve tried.
 Tea has never quite cut it for me, and other caffeine alternatives have been off the table due to their icky ingredient lists.

 I would note that it seems common for those who don’t love the taste of an electrolyte mix to “chug” their water as fast as possible.
-Be just as wary of that with Re-Lyte Boost as you would with be with coffee!
+Be just as wary of that with Re-Lyte Energy as you would with be with coffee!
 I did it when I was short on time before a workout class, and I had regrets— my heart was beating like a hummingbird!

 But overall, when properly consumed, I love that this has given me a clean and safe way to get that pep-in-my-step without the jitters or a compromise on health.
-I will also be subbing in Re-Lyte Boost when I camp, hike, and or do other activities where coffee isn’t easily available.
+I will also be subbing in Re-Lyte Energy when I camp, hike, and or do other activities where coffee isn’t easily available.

 Thanks to the Redmond Life team for trusting this caffeine enthusiast with such a fun experiment!
-You can learn more about Re-Lyte Boost here.
+You can learn more about Re-Lyte Energy here.
 You can also explore the rest of the Re-Lyte line here to see which products are best for you.

 Leave a comment